paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

 #### References in Text
 The Magnuson-Stevens Fishery Conservation and Management Act, referred to in subsec. (c)(5)(E), is Pub.
 L. 94–265, Apr.
 13, 1976, 90 Stat.
 331, which is classified principally to chapter 38 (§ 1801 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title](./chapter-038-fishery-conservation-and-management.md#section-1801) and Tables.

+#### Amendments
+2024—Subsec. (b).
+Pub.
+L. 118–198, § 203(1), struck out “for the following fiscal year” before period at end.

+Subsec. (e)(1).
+Pub.
+L. 118–198, § 203(2)(A), added par.
+(1) and struck out former par.
+(1).
+Prior to amendment, text read as follows: “Except as provided in paragraphs (2) and (4), no fish habitat conservation project may be recommended by the Board under subsection (b) or provided financial assistance under this chapter unless at least 50 percent of the cost of the fish habitat conservation project will be funded with non-Federal funds.”

+Subsec. (e)(2).
+Pub.
+L. 118–198, § 203(2)(B), substituted “The non-Federal share described in paragraph (1)” for “Such non-Federal share of the cost of a fish habitat conservation project” in introductory provisions.

 <a id="section-8206"></a>
 ## § 8206.
 Technical and scientific assistance
-**(a) In general** The Director, the National Oceanic and Atmospheric Administration Assistant Administrator, the Environmental Protection Agency Assistant Administrator, and the Director of the United States Geological Survey, in coordination with the Forest Service and other appropriate Federal departments and agencies, may provide scientific and technical assistance to Partnerships, participants in fish habitat conservation projects, and the Board.
+**(a) In general** The Director, the National Oceanic and Atmospheric Administration Assistant Administrator, the Environmental Protection Agency Assistant Administrator, and the Director of the United States Geological Survey, in coordination with the Forest Service, the Bureau of Land Management, and other appropriate Federal departments and agencies, may provide scientific and technical assistance to Partnerships, participants in fish habitat conservation projects, and the Board.

 **(b) Inclusions** Scientific and technical assistance provided under subsection (a) may include—